dhlab-basel/Sipi/manual/lua.rst

 The first variant opens a file given by "filename", the second variant opens an uploaded file directly using the integer index to the uploaded files.

-In case of an uploaded file, the original filename and the pixel hash as well as the original mimetype are saved in an extra file header record.
+If the index of an uploaded file is passed as an argument, this method adds additional metadata to the ``SipiImage`` object that is constructed: the file's original name, its MIME type, and its SHA256 checksum.
+When the ``SipiImage`` object is then written to another file, this metadata will be stored in an extra header record.

+If a filename is passed, the method does not add this metadata.

 The more complex form is as follows: